 The success of the Border Strike Force is predicated with the understanding that law enforcement working in partnership has a far better opportunity to make a difference than one agency working alone.

-Specific units within the Border Strike Force Bureau include the Canine District, the Southern Narcotics District, GIITEM Southern District, and the Vehicle Theft District.
+The ultimate goal in the creation of the Border Strike Force is to deter, disrupt and dismantle transnational criminal organizations that breach the border in their quest to set up business in our state.
+Specific units within the Border Strike Force Bureau include the Canine District, the Southern Investigations District, and the Vehicle Theft District.